Keyang/node-csvtojson/readme.md

 * checkType: This parameter turns on and off weather check field type. default is true.
 See [Field type](#field-type)
 * toArrayString: Stringify the stream output to JSON array.
 This is useful when pipe output to a file which expects JSON array. default is false and only JSON will be pushed to downstream.
 * ignoreEmpty: Ignore the empty value in CSV columns.
 If a column value is not giving, set this to true to skip them.
 Defalut: false.
+* workerNum: Number of worker processes.
+The worker process will use multi-cores to help process CSV data.
+Set to number of Core to improve the performance of processing large csv file.
+Keep 1 for small csv files.
+Default 1.

 # Parser
 CSVTOJSON allows adding customised parsers which concentrating on what to parse and how to parse.